Project “End-to- end digitization”

 The product defines the process and the solution

-In the furniture industry, the use of digital technologies can be profitable in many ways: with virtual reality, Big data analytics or online configurations, it is possible to open up new sales channels and attract new customers.
-The challenge is to find the right mix of technologies in relation to customer needs and the Value stream design.
-ROI realised an ‘end-to- end’ digitisation project with a worldwide bedding manufacturer that took into account all relevant stations of Value creation: from the customer experience via ordering to manufacturing and logistics.
+In the furniture industry, the use of digital technologies can be profitable in many ways: with virtual reality, big data analytics or online configurations, it is possible to open up new sales channels and attract new customers.
+The challenge is to find the right mix of technologies in relation to customer needs and the value stream design.
+ROI-EFESO realised an ‘end-to-end’ digitization project with a worldwide furniture manufacturer that took into account all relevant stations of value creation: from the customer experience via ordering to manufacturing and logistics.

 Front-end and back-end teams working in parallel make sure that product customisation functions properly from the point of sale via production up to delivery of the product.MORE

-The group sells a variety of established bed brands under one roof and is represented in various European markets.
-The broad range of the product portfolio – that ranges from luxury bed brands in the high-price segment to discount mattresses – covers nearly every variant of sleeping furniture.
+The group sells a variety of established brands under one roof and is represented in various European markets.
+The broad range of the Product portfolio ranges from luxury to discount furniture.
 Each brand also has its own specific sales channels and very different types of customers.
-This segmentation was something the company wanted to reshape together with ROI.
+This segmentation was something the company wanted to reshape together with ROI-EFESO.
 The approach: a unified and integrated ‘end-to-end’ process from the customer request to the delivered product was to be defined and used together with new technologies for all brands.
 Here there were two risk areas: for one, no one knew how the customers at the point of sale would take to the technologies.
 On the other hand, it still remained unclear how the processes in the value chain would be changed by the digital sales channel.

-The premium brands of the company were the starting point for the digitisation project, because here it was possible to deploy and test all important processes and digital features in a very compact form.
-Starting with high-end soft- and hardware solutions for visualising the new customer experience using 3D technology and Augmented Reality solutions, up to the virtual bed configurator for sales support and the ordering system.
+The premium brands of the company were the starting point for the digitization project, because here it was possible to deploy and test all important processes and digital features in a very compact form.
+Starting with high-end soft- and hardware solutions for visualising the new customer experience using 3D technology and augmented reality solutions, up to the virtual furniture configurator for sales support and the ordering system.
 The results obtained here and process potentials were then to be gradually adapted for use by the other group brands.
-For this purpose, ROI and the group’s brand managers first created a concept for the branding strategy that incorporated the key elements of the new ‘customer experience’ in the premium segment.
+For this purpose, ROI-EFESO and the group’s brand managers first created a concept for the branding strategy that incorporated the key elements of the new ‘customer experience’ in the premium segment.

 But, of course, when it comes down to it, sales do not increase due the fact that salespeople are crazy about VR goggles or touch screens – it’s about the customers.
 So the project team focused on precisely identifying the customers’ expectations and needs.
 Which tools do customers accept?
 How tech savvy are they?
 What do they expect from a new buying experience?
 To answer these questions, prior to the development of the corresponding digital tools, a requirement analysis was needed to understand the needs of retailers and end users of the different brands and to translate them into corresponding solutions to support the shopping experience.
 The result was a modular ‘digital tool set’ for the point of sale.
 With identical basic functions to a bed configurator or automatic ordering processes, it can be used for all brands.

-The solution that ROI developed with the company is an innovative mix of a visual 3D space and experience and an intelligent bed configurator.
-Moving between OLED screens, the customer finds himself in a virtual, photorealistic, 3D-animated bedroom.
-There, he is able to consider his desired bed – rendered as a 3D model – from all perspectives.
-In addition, an ‘intelligent’ bed configurator is used, similar to the car configurators used in the automotive industry.
-While the customer ‘tests out’ his virtual bed, the salesperson can configure the different variants of the luxury bed, e.g. the frame, headboards, bed legs, material or back supports, and visualize these via the screens.
-In the future, the salesperson will be able to call on several different bedroom settings with plant arrangements, parquet or carpet floors.
-Ambient Lighting effects, i.e. different lighting scenarios for day and night will enhance the customer experience and also increase the impact of the colours and fabrics of the bed.
-This mix of digital and real world makes bed buying an experience with ‘wow factor’ – and it came across extremely well in the test store.
+The solution that ROI-EFESO developed with the company is an innovative mix of a visual 3D space and experience and an intelligent configurator.
+Moving between OLED screens, the customer finds himself in a virtual, photorealistic, 3D-animated room.
+There, he is able to consider his desired piece of furniture – rendered as a 3D model – from all perspectives.
+In addition, an ‘intelligent’ configurator is used, similar to the car configurators used in the automotive industry.
+While the customer ‘tests out’ his virtual product, the salesperson can configure different variants, e.g. the frame of a bed, material or back supports, and visualize these via the screens.
+In the future, the salesperson will be able to call on several different room settings with plant arrangements, parquet or carpet floors.
+Ambient Lighting effects, i.e. different lighting scenarios for day and night will enhance the customer experience.
+This mix of digital and real world makes buying an experience with ‘wow factor’.

-If the customer has preconfigured his luxury bed, the order can be done at the press of a button.
+If the customer has preconfigured his furniture, the order can be done at the press of a button.
 The process for this is automatic.
 Product customisation via the configurator at the point of sale changes the supply chain, of course – more variants result in smaller batches.
-Parallel to the developments in the front-end area, ROI therefore merged the ERP systems of the different brands so that the data of all production and logistics processes are available in real time.
+Parallel to the developments in the front-end area, ROI-EFESO therefore merged the ERP systems of the different brands so that the data of all production and logistics processes are available in real time.

 The next steps